How to make WordPress Permalinks work in Xampp

 3. Allow .htaccess Overrides

-Search for AllowOverride until you find a section like this:
+Search for the AllowOverride directive.
+You should find a block like this:

 # AllowOverride controls what directives may be placed in .htaccess files.